wangfeng70117/Gaussian-Extracting/README.md

 # Dataset
 For evaluating the segmentation quality and reconstruction quality in the paper, you can refer to [the dataset documentation](doc/dataset.md).

+# Source Code
+Our source code will be released after the paper is accepted.